pa-suarezm/StreamlineUnityTest/README.txt

 Streamline Studios Unity Test
 Pablo Suarez

+IMPORTANT
+The scene where my answer to this test is can be found in Assets > Scenes > Level0.unity

 Controls:
 WASD to roll the sphere
 Mouse to move the camera around the sphere